PTSD: National Center for PTSD

 Kelly Phipps Maieritsch, PhD

-Kelly Phipps Maieritsch, a clinical psychologist and Director of the PTSD Mentoring Program, which supports PTSD specialty programs throughout VA.
-She specializes in questions related to assessment and treatment of PTSD including measurement-based care, trauma and dissociation, and outpatient PTSD program management.
-She is a national CPT trainer and consultant, has served as a regional mentor in the VA PTSD Mentoring Program, and is Program Manager for the PTSD outpatient specialty program at the Hines VA in Chicago, Illinois.
+Kelly Phipps Maieritsch is a clinical psychologist and Director of the PTSD Mentoring Program, which supports PTSD specialty programs throughout VA.
+She specializes in questions related to assessment and treatment of PTSD, Cognitive Processing Therapy (CPT), and outpatient PTSD program management and PTSD-related metrics.
+She is a national CPT trainer and consultant, has served as a regional mentor in the VA PTSD Mentoring Program, and was Program Manager for the PTSD outpatient specialty program at the Hines VA in Chicago, Illinois (2008-2018).
 Dr. Maieritsch previously worked in a VA facility in Missouri where she served as Military Sexual Trauma Lead and site coordinator, as well as PTSD outpatient program manager.
 She has served as therapist, investigator, and adherence and competence rater for several clinical research trials involving CPT.
-She appreciates the nuances in balancing adherence with clinical flexibility and wants to provide guidance to providers that support their unique talents while working within these treatment protocols.
+She appreciates the nuances in balancing adherence with clinical flexibility and wants to offer guidance to providers that supports their unique talents while working within these treatment protocols.
 Her research interests include psychotherapy outcomes, assessment, clinical video technologies and evidence-based psychotherapies, and program evaluation.
-Dr. Maieritsch received her PhD from Central Michigan University and completed a two-year postdoctoral fellowship at the University of Missouri St. Louis, in the Center for Trauma Recovery.
+Dr. Maieritsch received her PhD from Central Michigan University and completed a 2-year postdoctoral fellowship at the University of Missouri St. Louis, in the Center for Trauma Recovery.

 Elissa McCarthy, PhD

 Elissa McCarthy is a clinical psychologist who specializes in the assessment and treatment of PTSD and insomnia.
 She is a psychotherapist in the VA Connecticut Healthcare System, where she previously worked as a member of the PTSD Residential Rehabilitation Treatment Program treatment team and was the New England regional leader of the VA local evidence-based psychotherapy coordinators.
-She is a master trainer for VA's Cognitive Behavioral Therapy for Insomnia national rollout.
+She is a national lead for VA's Cognitive Behavioral Therapy for Insomnia national rollout.
 Dr. McCarthy's current research interests are focused on studying the effectiveness and implementation of evidence-based psychotherapies for PTSD and insomnia.
-Dr. McCarthy received her Ph.D. from the University of Connecticut and completed a VA postdoctoral fellowship at the VISN 1 Mental Illness Research, Education and Clinical Centers (MIRECC) site.
+Dr. McCarthy received her PhD from the University of Connecticut and completed a VA postdoctoral fellowship at the VISN 1 Mental Illness Research, Education and Clinical Centers (MIRECC) site.

 Todd McKee, MDiv, Program Manager